jerryliu20d/Personal-Webpage/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Industrial and Manufacturing Systems Engineering
+  - course: Ph.D. in Industrial and Manufacturing Systems Engineering
     institution: Iowa State University
     year: 2020 ~ present
   - course: M.S. in Statistics